 EVERYONE IS A CHAMPION FOR CHANGE

-Civic engagement is important and we encourage you to get involved with the issues that matter to you.
-There are many ways to be an advocate and below are ways in which you can be a champion for United Way and families with young children.
+Civic engagement is important, and we encourage you to get involved with the issues that matter to you.
+Below are just some of the many ways you can be a champion for United Way and families with young children.

 Social Media Advocacy

 Join our new CORE Social Media Team and help spread the word about our work, activities, people, and community.
 Make status updates and tweet for a cause!
 Contact Makenzie Landis, Digital Communications and Media Manager at firstname.lastname@example.org for more information.

 Public Policy Agenda

 A committee of United Way of Snohomish County volunteers and staff develop an annual public policy agenda to provide guidance on a variety of local, state, and federal policy issues.
 This year, United Way of Snohomish County is supporting the United Way of the Pacific Northwest’s public policy agenda.

 As we embark on our new CORE work, United Way will provide information to legislators and to the public to increase understanding and awareness of the impact of policy and budget decisions on children birth to 8 and their families in our community.